Cryptography-for-Devs/Cryptography-for-Devs.github.io/README.md

 - Create an issue and introduce yourself in that issue, if you would like to help me write one of the future lessons.

 <hr>
-If you want to convey to me anything that isn't covered here, the best way is to send me an email on: vivekmittalagrawal@gmail.com
+If you want to convey to me anything that isn't covered here, the best way is to send me an email on: <a href="mailto:vivekmittalagrawal@gmail.com">vivekmittalagrawal@gmail.com</a>

-Stay cryptographically secure!